dkapper01/portfolio-new/content/posts/tailwind-gatsby-styled/index.md

 ---
-title: 'Coding in Istanbul with Cats'
+title: 'Working with Styled Components, Tailwind and Gatsby'
-cover: ./cat.png
+cover: ./tailwind-gatsby-styled.png
 date: 2019-12-20
 description: Working remotely form coffee shops in Turkey
-tags: ['post', 'travel']
+tags: ['post', 'code']
 ---

 Working remotely has its advantages and disadvantages.
 However working remotely in Istanbul has its own unique set of advantages explicitly if you like cats.